 With over twenty years of experience in sheet metal fabrication, Yorkshire Laser is home to state-of-the-art machinery and software.
 Based in Leeds West Yorkshire, our highly-qualified and experienced CAD engineers and welders, are considered to be experts in our field, with a client base ranging from the automotive sector through to telecommunications and food manufacturers.

 Yorkshire Laser and Fabrication is a byword for experience and expertise from a metal fabrication company.
 We combine experience with innovation to ensure we can design and deliver the most up-to-date and reliable solutions.
 Harnessing the benefits of modern technology, we are the ‘go-to’ experts in sheet metal laser fabrication, laser profiling, CNC punching and CNC folding in the Leeds area.

 What is sheet metal fabrication?

-Sheet metal fabrication processes are comprised primarily of forming metal sheets to the desired shape using a variety of manufacturing methods.
+Sheet metal fabrication processes are comprised primarily of forming metal sheets to the desired shape using metal fabricators and a variety of manufacturing methods.
 The steps involved include laser cutting, bending, surface treatment and assembling.

 What are the benefits of sheet metal fabrication?

 Sheet metals are capable of withstanding heavy pressure without collapsing.
 They are also resistant to corrosion, moisture and sunlight.
-As well as this, sheet metal is highly malleable and with the correct equipment can be moulded into almost any shape with the correct equipment.
+As well as this, sheet metal is highly malleable and with the correct equipment metal components can be moulded into almost any shape with the correct equipment and appropriate fabrication techniques.

 Our sheet metal fabrication services

 Accuracy is our watchword, and our Leeds-based team have combined traditional skills with 21st-century technology and automation to provide:

 Sheet metal laser profiling